milaboratory/mixcr/doc/export.rst

     mixcr align -g -l IGH input.fastq alignments.vdjca.gz

 With this option MiXCR will store original reads in the ``.vdjca`` file.
-Then one can export reads corresponding for particular clone with ``exportReads`` command.
+Then one can export reads corresponding for particular clone with ``exportReadsForClones`` command.
 For example, export all reads that were assembled into the first clone (clone with cloneId = 0):

 ::

-    mixcr exportReads index_file alignments.vdjca.gz 0 reads.fastq.gz
+    mixcr exportReadsForClones index_file alignments.vdjca.gz 0 reads.fastq.gz

 This will create file ``reads_clns0.fastq.gz`` (or two files ``reads_clns0_R1.fastq.gz`` and ``reads_clns0_R2.fastq.gz`` if the original data were paired) with all reads that were aggregated by the first clone.
 One can export reads for several clones at a time:

 ::

-    mixcr exportReads index_file alignments.vdjca.gz 0 1 2 33 54 reads.fastq.gz
+    mixcr exportReadsForClones index_file alignments.vdjca.gz 0 1 2 33 54 reads.fastq.gz

 This will create several files (``reads_clns0.fastq.gz``, ``reads_clns1.fastq.gz`` etc.) for each clone with cloneId equal to 0, 1, 2, 33 and 54 respectively.